CLIPPED Music Video Premieres

 Featured videos include the ACT premiere of the documentary 'Baker Boy – The Making of DJANDJAY,’ followed by an insightful Q&A with Danzal Baker (Baker Boy).
 This documentary traces the 2-year creative journey behind DJANDJAY and reveals Baker Boy’s artistic growth and the collaborative team behind him.
 It traces the process from early writing sessions in Los Angeles to multiple music video shoots and a striking visual identity.

-This event is proudly supported by Events ACT.
+This event is proudly supported by ACT Government.

 Special guest: Baker Boy